 Enabling global trade

-In 2014, airlines transported 51.3 million metric tons of goods, representing more than 35% of global trade by value but less than 1% of world trade by volume.
+The value of goods carried by air is expected to exceed $6.2 trillion in 2018.
+Airlines transport over 52 million metric tons of goods a year, representing more than 35% of global trade by value but less than 1% of world trade by volume.
 That is equivalent to $6.8 trillion worth of goods annually, or $18.6 billion worth of goods every day.
+Find out more

 On average, cargo business

 generates 9% of airline revenues, representing more than twice the revenues from the first class segment.